 - Cervical changes or irritation of the cervix

-Some causes of spotting later in pregnancy:
+Some causes of spotting during pregnancy when you’re past early pregnancy:

 - Cervical insufficiency